UPCOMING EVENTS

 BYLAWS

-(UPDATED 12/9/24)
+(UPDATED 5/1/2026)

 PREAMBLE

-The purpose of the Carolinas Crime Analysis Association (CCAA) is to promote professionalism, training, and interagency cooperation within the field of crime analysis, and to advocate for and raise awareness of crime analysis as a valuable part of effective policing strategy.
+The purpose of the Carolinas Crime Analysis Association is to promote professionalism, training, and interagency cooperation within the field of crime analysis, and to advocate for and raise awareness of crime analysis as a valuable part of effective policing strategy.

 ARTICLE 1: ORGANIZATION NAME

 The name of the association described herein shall be Carolinas Crime Analysis Association.
-The association is also referred to as CCAA, and for purposes of this document may also be referred to as the Association.

 ARTICLE 2: PURPOSES OF THE ASSOCIATION